Sasidharssan/Online-Class-Automation/README.md

 # To use the program
 1. Open the program using an editor. <br />
-2. If you are using windows, change the chromedriver path in the given program.
+2. If you are using windows, change the chromedriver path in the program accordingly.
 To use google chrome web-browser, uncomment lines 8 and 9 and comment out the lines below it. <br />
 3. Add username and password. <br />
 4. Add the subjects you've taken in subjects list. <br />
 5. Then run the program.